pmjdebruijn/BIGTREETECH-SKR-mini-E3-V1.2/README.md

 ## Important Notes

+**CRITICAL:** Extended Y-axis range (12mm beyond bed) is used to increase automated bed levelling coverage, and compatibility with third party hot-end shrouds may be reduced.

 **CRITICAL:** X/Y Microstepping has been reverted to 16 (resulting in 80 steps/mm again).

 **WARNING:** `Z_MAX_POS` has been limited to 220 to account for thicker print beds,